WestBayResidential/custom_mods/README.md

-bulkenroll | supports enrolling multiple students in a single admin operation | fedora01 certificate | plugin generating certificates of completion for courses | fedora01 getcertificate | event handler monitoring for completed quizzes | fedora01 recertpol | plugin supporting recertification policy administration | devwblms staff | plugin providing bulk enrollment capability for new LMS | devwblms dynamic | theme for updated LMS in Digital Ocean | devwblms
+bulkenroll | supports enrolling multiple students in a single admin operation | fedora01 certificate | plugin generating certificates of completion for courses | fedora01 getcertificate | event handler monitoring for completed quizzes | fedora01 recertpol | plugin supporting recertification policy administration | devwblms, dev2wblms staff | plugin providing bulk enrollment capability for new LMS | devwblms, dev2wblms dynamic | theme for updated LMS in Digital Ocean | devwblms, dev2wblms

+##WBLMS Hosts
+There are three hosts referred to in the above table.
+They are:
+* fedora01 - West Bay data center, intranet access only in the office
+* devwblms - a Digital Ocean droplet, used for development purposes only
+* dev2wblms - a Digital Ocean droplet, supporting the production instance of Moodle v2.5 for continuing staff training

+> Refer to the wiki attached to this GitHub repository for more extensive and
+> detailed documentation regarding the West Bay LMS and the customized plugins
+> and modules that are maintained here.